pvcraven/2019_spring_web_dev/source/final/dille/index.rst

 and cloud computing, in 2009.
 The first release of Node.js only supported Linux and Mac OS.
 Two years later the Node Package Manager, or NPM, was released which allowed for the sharing of open source libraries.
-Dahl was not happy with the way Apache Http servers handled concurrent connections and the way code was being created.
+Dahl was not happy with the way Apache HTTP servers handled concurrent connections and the way code was being created.
 This inspired him to create the Node.js project which he publicly showed at the inaugural European JSConf on November 8, 2009.
 This showing gave him and Node.js a lot of publicity and won him a standing ovation.
 [IntroNodeJS]_